 This module is designed to provide the student with the understanding and knowledge of Eastern theory and practice as used within different styles of Asian bodywork.
 The student will also learn the immune and lymphatic systems.
 For specific musculature covered in this module please refer to the anatomy and physiology outline.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite HCIN Lecture Hours: 40 Lab Hours: 40 Other Hours: 0
+Prerequisite HCIN Lecture Hours: 40 Lab Hours: 40

-MTD 220 - Energy & Non-Traditional Therapies, Wellness & CPR
+MTD 220 - Energy & Non-Traditional Therapies and Wellness

 This module is designed to provide the student with the theory and hands-on skills involved in introducing fundamental energy based modalities including polarity and beginning Reiki hand-placements.
-The student will be introduced to basic health and wellness concepts including CPR.
+The student will be introduced to basic health and wellness concepts.
 This module will also provide the student with the understanding of the integumentary system and musculature of the forearms and hands.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite HCIN Lecture Hours: 40 Lab Hours: 40 Other Hours: 0
+Prerequisite: HCIN Lecture Hours: 40 Lab Hours: 40